 Bert's place in wrestling history is without contention.
 More contentious is exactly how he achieved his fearsome reputation, and the manner in which he conducted himself as a professional wrestler.

 No one has ever questioned Bert Assirati's skill, agility, strength or recognition as one of Britain's greatest heavyweight.
 Open to question has been exactly why Assirati was feared and avoided by many heavyweights of his day.
 Was it because of the qualities we list above, or was it because of a penchant for hurting opponents and inflicting unnecessary pain?
 Ray Hulm was big fan of Assirati, "Just the sheer presence of the man."
 Ray trained with those who knew and worked with Bert and they told him of a man capable of inflicting pain at will.
 David Schmida told us that in Rene Lasartesse's biography Assirati was described as really stiff and brutal; when his opponent didn't hit him hard enough he would get angry and provoke him to not fall asleep and start fighting.
 If his opponents hesitated he would start punishing them.

 The passing of time makes it impossible for any of us to evaluate the greatness of Bert Assirati.
 Any assessments we make are based on the myths perpetuated by those of an earlier age.
+As Mrs Assirat said, some of them knew nothing.
 His strength, agility and skill are beyond question.
 Doubts begin to emerge around the word professional.
 Can superlatives be added to the word professional for a man who seemed so reluctant to lose in a sport where co-operation with an opponent was an important element of the spectacle?
 The myths of his invincibility do nothing to enhance the legacy of one of British wrestling's greatest participants.

 Bert Assirati died on August 31, 1990.